 Type of Plane

-As you begin to learn to fly you’ll very likely start off with a Cessna 172, Piper Cherokee, Piper Warrior, or similar plane.
+As you begin to learn to fly you’ll very likely start off with a Cessna 172 or perhaps even the Cessna 180, Piper Cherokee, Piper Warrior, or similar plane.
 This is because these planes deliver greater stability, are more forgiving, and are generally easier and smoother to handle.

 If you want to progress and work as a commercial pilot license or airline pilot transport license, there will come a point where you will move to aircraft that aren’t quite as forgiving.